The Big Story (radio and TV series): Television

-Among the episodes is "Harold Faller of the Huntington Advertiser of West Virginia" (January 19, 1951), starring Francis De Sales in his first screen appearance as newspaperman Harold Faller of Huntington, West Virginia.
+Among the episodes is "Harold Faller of the Huntington Advertiser of West Virginia" (January 19, 1951), starring Francis DeSales in his first screen appearance as newspaperman Harold Faller of Huntington, West Virginia.

 The theme music was two of the main themes from the tone poem Ein Heldenleben (A Hero's Life) by the German composer Richard Strauss.
-The series was nominated for a Primetime Emmy Award in 1953.
+The series was nominated for a Primetime Emmy Awards in 1953.

 The series finished at #25 in the Nielsen ratings for the 1950–1951 season, #23 for 1952-1953 and #29 for 1953–1954.

+Lawsuit

+A 1952 broadcast led to a lawsuit when Charles Bernstein sued NBC for $1,000,000 in damages, saying that the episode invaded his privacy.
+The story related how a newspaper reporter found evidence that resulted in a pardon for Bernstein, whose name was not used in the broadcast.
+His attorneys said that he was entitled to privacy because seven years passed between the events and the broadcast.
+However, a U.S. Court of Appeals ruled in 1956 that dramatizing events that were a matter of public record did not constitution invasion of privacy, and the case was thrown out.